DSoftTechnology/ADS-FDA-Pool3/Design/UsabilityTestPlan.md

 [Reporting Test Results](UsabilityTestPlan.md#Reporting-Test-Results)<br/>
 [Appendix A – Questionnaires] (UsabilityTestPlan.md#appendix-a--questionnaires)<br/>
 ##Document Overview
-This document defines a test plan for conducting a usability test during the development of Agile Delivery Services (ADS) Food and Drug Administration (FDA) Enforcement Reports web site, Version 1.0.
+This document defines a test plan for conducting a usability test during the development of Agile Delivery Services (ADS) Food and Drug Administration (FDA) Food Recall Reports web site, Version 1.0.
 The purpose of this test plan is to establish and validate user performance metrics and to identify potential design issues to improve end-user satisfaction and to improve efficiency and productivity.
 The following are the usability test objectives:
 *	To identify usability issues associated with user interface and content areas.
 Potential sources of error may include:
     *	Navigation errors – failure to locate functions, excessive keystrokes to complete a function, failure to follow recommended screen flow.